DataDog/integrations-core/oom_kill/README.md

 ### Configuration

-1. Ensure that the `oom_kill.d/conf.yaml` file is present in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your OOM Kill metrics.

-2. Ensure the following configuration is set in `system_probe.yaml`:
+In the `system-probe.yaml` file at the root of your Agent's configuration directory, the following configuration must be set:

 ```yaml
 system_probe_config: